kic/JavaRhinoEnvjsD3/README.md

 Sadly JavaFX webengine is not running on a complete headless server, hopefully it is with JavaFX 8.
 So I hope this may help someone!

+I got almost everything to work, but note there are still some problems - i.e. https://github.com/mbostock/d3/issues/1471

 Cheers
 KIC